-'We've received a tremendous outpouring of support," said Okada.
-This photo shows the extent of the damage to one of the cherry trees planted in San Francisco's Japantown PHOTO: DAVID TOSHIYUKI
+"We've received a tremendous outpouring of support," said Okada.

 "It's been very moving."

 In Los Angeles, an arrest has been made in relation to the acts of vandalism, which took place Jan.
 5, 2021, and Dec.
 18, 2020, according to the Rafu Shimpo, whose report pointed to a mentally ill homeless person as the suspect.
 The newspaper also reported that among the businesses victimized were the Kajima Building, Cafe Demitasse, the San Pedro Firm Building and the California Bank & Trust.